08 December 2016

 Historian David Templeman tells the story of the imprisonment of Mary Queen of Scots in Sheffield Castle - the 'wretched prison' where she spent almost a third of her life.
-For more on Mary's life, download the History Scotland kings & queens special.

 The history of Sheffield is clearly defined by being the powerhouse of industry during the industrial revolution.
 From steel to mining, from cutlery to engineering, Sheffield was a mass of heavy industry from the late 19th century onwards.